offerrall/photoff/readme.md

 ![PhotoFF Logo](https://raw.githubusercontent.com/offerrall/photoff/refs/heads/main/assets/logo_lib.png)

 **PhotoFF** is a high-performance GPU image processing library written in Python and accelerated with CUDA.
-It was originally created as part of a custom OBS-style rendering engine and has grown into a personal tool I plan to use and maintain for years to come.
+Originally developed as part of a custom OBS-style rendering engine, it has evolved into a personal tool that I intend to use and maintain for the foreseeable future.

-I’m sharing it because it might help others, and because I value real feedback.
-This isn’t a product—it’s a project I care about.
+I'm sharing this project because it might be beneficial to others, and I highly value real-world feedback.
+Please note that this is not a commercial product but a project I am passionate about.

 ---

 ## ⚡ Key Features

-- **CUDA acceleration** – Filters, blending, resizing and more, all in real time
+- **CUDA Acceleration:** Experience real-time filters, blending, resizing, and more, all powered by your GPU.
-- **Smart memory management** – Allocate once, reuse infinitely with logical size adjustments
+- **Smart Memory Management:** Allocate memory once and reuse it efficiently with dynamic size adjustments.
-- **Simple and direct Python API** – Like PIL, but on steroids
+- **Simple and Direct Python API:** Enjoy a user-friendly API similar to PIL, but supercharged for GPU processing.
-- **Proven performance** – Up to **30,000 FPS in fill operations** on an RTX 3070
+- **Exceptional Performance:** Achieve speeds of up to **30,000 FPS in fill operations** on an RTX 3070.
-- **Thorough documentation** – Clear explanations, real examples
+- **Comprehensive Documentation:** Benefit from clear explanations and practical examples.
-- **Minimal dependencies** – Only `pillow`, `cffi` and `numpy` (for transfer only)
+- **Minimal Dependencies:** Requires only `pillow`, `cffi`, and `numpy` (solely for data transfer).

 ---

 ## 🧠 Why PhotoFF Exists

-I didn’t want to reimplement PIL.
-I needed something I could use for:
+My motivation for creating PhotoFF stemmed from a need for a solution beyond the capabilities of existing libraries like PIL for tasks such as:

-- A real-time scene compositor (my own OBS engine)
+- Real-time scene composition (powering my custom OBS engine).
-- GPU-based overlay generation with visual effects
+- Generating GPU-accelerated overlays with visual effects.
-- Batch processing of images (thumbnails, banners, collages)
+- Batch image processing (creating thumbnails, banners, and collages).
-- Fluid visual interfaces with dynamic filters
+- Developing fluid visual interfaces with dynamic filters.
-- Automation tools for creators, streamers, VTubers, or dashboards
+- Building automation tools for creators, streamers, VTubers, and dashboards.

 ---